Breadcrumb

 • teachers’ compensatory allowance.

-4. In respect of death of a breadwinner:
+4. In respect of the death of a breadwinner:

-• supplementary allowance to survivors’ pension for double orphan,
+• supplementary allowance to the survivors’ pension for a double orphan,

 • funeral grant.

-5. In respect of accident at work and occupational disease:
+5. In respect of an accident at work and occupational disease:

 • lump-sum compensation,